 Medication for depression and mental illness is often the first suggestion for a solution to the problems ailing society.
 If society was not overmedicated, a prescription would be the last resort following other forms of treatment.
 At the same time, it is important to remember many people do need depression medication and find support in that along with talk therapy, group therapy or other forms of support available.
 It is important not to jump to conclusions but to find ways of examining all angles of this debate in order to find solutions to better help individuals struggling with mental health conditions.

 Lead Recovery Center provides hope and healing after addiction.
-We support young men who are addicted prescription medication who need help to quit.
+We support young adults who are addicted prescription medication who need help to quit.
 If you’re ready to give up an addiction or have a loved one ready to quit, call us at (800) 380-0012.
 We’re ready to help.